updated

 We offer food and accommodations and hopefully, an enjoyable experience for workawayers.

-My family farm in Argentina is a place that is very dear to me, and I am working on its transition to sustainable agricultural and ranching systems.
-We have quite a big garden to take care of, plus a native vegetation corridor, and a vegetable garden, the houses, buildings and infrastructure need work, order, small repairs, and we have a lot of animals to take care of.
+The house, buildings and infrastructure are about 110 years old, need work, order, small repairs, and we have a lot of animals to take care of.
 Sometimes we go into town and also count on workawayers to housesit for a couple of days.

-The house and buildings are about 100 years old and we are gradually renovating and fixing them up, so workawayers can expect rustic comfort (clean room and sheets, warm room and bath, hearty meals, wifi) but not luxury :-).
+ACCOMMODATION: The house and buildings are about 110 years old and we are gradually renovating and fixing them up.
+Workawayers can expect rustic comfort (clean room and sheets, warm room and bath, hearty meals, wifi), but not luxury :-).
+The unit workawayers stay at is a few meters from the main house and can accommodate a couple or a single workawayer.
+The bathroom is shared.

 Lastly, a kind reminder to workawayers to travel with health insurance.